Architecture and Slavery

 Architecture and Slavery and Southern Red Brick

 Within Orangeburg, South Carolina there were many large homes with exterior brick veneers.
-Slavery by Another Name, a fact-filled, emotional soul-ripping book by Douglas A. Blackmon includes information on red brick production.
+Slavery by Another Name, a fact-filled, emotional soul-ripping book by Douglas A. Blackmon included information on red brick production.
 Slave labor enabled the owners to pocket enormous profits as labor was pretty much free, having minimal costs in human necessities.
 Enslaved Africans worked until they died and were buried in mass unmarked graves.
-It almost makes one wish for more large developments because the sitework would inevitably unearth these secrets.The most the bones will reveal are the genders and the diseases they experienced.
+It almost makes one wish for more large developments because the site work would inevitably unearth these secrets.The most the bones will reveal are the genders and the diseases they experienced.
 Whites learned that the red bricks, which had their identifying mark on them, were made by slave labor, and anti-slavery sentiment grew and brick sales slowed measurably.

 What My Presentation on Architecture and Slavery Could Have Included